KatherLab/deepmed/docs/source/users_guide/simple_training.rst

 class.

-If we now extend our deployment script to make use of these evaluators, re-running the script should yield a file ``stats.csv`` which contains the requested metrics::
+If we now extend our deployment script to make use of these evaluators, re-running the script should yield a file ``stats.pkl`` which contains the requested metrics::

     project_dir = '/path/to/deployment/project/dir'